Where to start? You'll want to make time during your stay for these top things to do in Boulder. And they are just the beginning.

 Current Status: The Boulder Creek Path is open to those following social distancing guidelines and wearing face coverings.
-A section of the creek itself, between Eben G. Fine Park and the western boundary of the city, is currently closed.

 The historic Boulder Theater has been a stage for music and film since 1906, though in various incarnations.
 Today, the theater's art deco facade and neon marquee are almost as iconic to Boulder as the Flatirons.
 And from big-name musical acts like Shawn Colvin and Sheryl Crow to local faves such as Big Head Todd and the Monsters and The Samples, the Boulder Theater has put on some of the finest shows in Boulder's history.

 Current Status: The Boulder Theater is hosting intimate (and socially distanced) dinners featuring favorite local bands and great food from McDevitt Taco Supply.
 Check their site for more information.